mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/docs/implementation.md

 - Total number of unsuccessful test scenarios
 - List of successfully accepted pods
 - List of successfully rejected pods
-- List of wrongly accepted pods
+- List of wrongly accepted pods, along with reason of their vulnerability
 - List of wrongly rejected pods